Journalist Requests: How to Find Them and Respond for Coverage

 Update: Unfortunately, as of Dec.
 9, HARO/Connectively is shutting down.
-There are several alternatives outlined on this post.
+We’ve outlined several alternatives.

 Most digital PR and link building strategies leverage email outreach.
 In other words, you proactively reach out to journalists and pitch them a story.